FranciscaAlliende/APS-Failure-at-Scania-Trucks/README.md

 - Handle null values on training  and test set
 - Apply a sampling technique to the training set
 - Train the models with balanced data
-- The model used, will be (regular versions of RF, k-NN, LR and SVM)
+- The models are the regular versions of RF, k-NN, LR and SVM
 - Predict and evaluate

 Notebooks